duy-ha-dev/TACC-Documentation/corral_guide.md

 2. **Local Path**: Know the local path to the files or directories you want to transfer.
     1. In TACC, the preferred location is generally `$SCRATCH`
 3. **Setting Read Write Permissions**:
-First, set umask to 027: umask 027.
-Check umask value by simply type umask.
-DO THIS BEFORE EACH FILE TRANSFER: `chmod -R g+rw filepath`
+First, set umask to 002: umask 022.
+Check the umask value by simply typing umask` DO THIS BEFORE EACH FILE TRANSFER: `chmod -R g+rw filepath`
 - e.g. setting all files under scratch `cd $SCRATCH` -> `chmod -R g+rw *`